 Marquette Castings 6-quart Dutch Oven: For our 2016 update, we tried this pot, which is from the new company Marquette Castings.
 It has roomy handles and a wide cooking surface, which we liked.
 But when we caramelized onions, a black scorch spot developed on the interior of the pot and our onions turned out muddy looking.
 Additionally, the knob on the lid is uncomfortable to grasp.

-Kirkland Signature 6.5-Quart Enameled Cast Iron Round French Oven: Last year we tried this French-made pot from Costco.
+Kirkland Signature 6.5-Quart Enameled Cast Iron Round French Oven: In 2015, we tried this French-made pot from Costco.
 It cooked nicely, but we didn’t like its dark interior or its small tab handles.
 It was out of stock when we last updated this guide.
+Costco also appears to have discontinued it, so its availability has been inconsistent for a few years.

 Mario Batali by Dansk Classic Enameled Cast Iron 6-Quart Dutch Oven: This didn’t have many reviews when we first researched it.
 With a price north of $100, we decided we had better options for less money to focus our efforts on.